Welcome to Grafton Merchanting GB’s privacy note.

 Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending direct marketing communications to you via email or text message;

-You have the right to withdraw consent at any time by emailing [email protected] with your account number, or, you can register on the Buildbase website, link your trade account then manage your preferences at any time.
+You have the right to withdraw consent at any time by emailing [email protected] with your account number and trading title and noting that your account is held with our Crescent Brand.

 PURPOSES FOR WHICH WE WILL USE YOUR PERSONAL DATA